 13. L.Greenwalt Jewelry Unison Geometric Ring – $65 to $73

 This striking architectural ring from L.Greenwalt is handmade in Portland using responsibly-sourced brass.
-The piece pairs beautifully with L.Greenwalt’s other statement rings and other jewelry, but minimalists can also wear this ring alone for a touch of elegant shine.
+This piece pairs beautifully with all of L.Greenwalt’s jewelry, but wearing this ring alone creates a minimalist touch with elegant shine.

 14. Kyrgies Women’s Tengries Slippers and Men’s Tengries Slippers — $79